Nasiah Wanganeen-Milera

 Nasiah Wanganeen-Milera (born 22 February 2003) is a professional Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
-He was selected in the 2025 All-Australian team and won the Trevor Barker Award in 2025.
+He was selected in the 2025 & 2026 All-Australian teams and won the Trevor Barker Award in 2025.

 Early life

-He is the nephew of former Port Adelaide and Essendon legend Gavin Wanganeen, and the stepson of former player Terry Milera.
+He is the nephew of former Port Adelaide and Essendon legend Gavin Wanganeen, and the step son of former player Terry Milera.

 His biological father is former North Melbourne player Eddie Sansbury.

 In his draft year of 2021, Wanganeen-Milera played for grand finalists Glenelg in the SANFL, playing four games in the seniors and the remainder in the reserves.
 He averaged 15.8 disposals, 3.9 marks, 2.5 tackles and 2.4 inside 50s in 13 games for the reserves side.
 In his four senior games he averaged 11 disposals and three marks.
 Wanganeen-Milera helped the Tigers reserves claim the Reserves premiership, kicking a goal and gathering 19 touches in the Grand Final win over Central Districts.
 Wanganeen-Milera was also selected for the NAB AFL Academy team as well as the South Australian U18 team to compete at the National Championships.
 He was part of Port Adelaide's Indigenous Academy team.